Email Service Options

 Troubleshooting

-- Authentication errors: Re-authorize Gmail access in workspace settings > integrations
+- Authentication errors: Re-authorize the connection in workspace settings > integrations

 Delivery Issues